nikhilsebastiank/nikhilsebastiank.github.io/content/authors/admin/_index.md

 Hello :) I'm Nikhil and I'm passionate about utilizing data-driven insights to address complex economic challenges.
 With expertise in big data analytics, coding, and development, I am committed to leveraging technology for innovative solutions in economic research and decision-making.
 Rooted in a strong work ethic, I am dedicated to continual learning and improvement.
 Equipped with a solid foundation in economic theory, empirical methods, and technical skills, I am eager to contribute to impactful initiatives that will shape the future of economics and beyond.
 Alongside my professional pursuits, I embrace a creative side - a love for composing music and playing the piano in my free time.

 On my website, you can find some projects that I've had the opportunity to work on.
-Further, I am on the lookout for new opportunities in economic research - please feel free to reach out if you have any leads!
+Further, I am on the lookout for new opportunities in economic research - please do not hesitate to write to meup if you have any leads!